100 Notable alumni of

 -

 Jimmy L. Smits is an American actor.
-He is best known for playing attorney Victor Sifuentes on the 1980s-1990s legal drama L.A.
-Law, NYPD Detective Bobby Simone on the 1990s-2000s police drama NYPD Blue, Matt Santos on the political drama The West Wing, and for appearing in Switch (1991), My Family (1995), and as ADA Miguel Prado in Dexter.
-He also appeared as Bail Organa in the Star Wars prequel trilogy and Rogue One.
-From 2012 to 2014, he joined the main cast of Sons of Anarchy as Nero Padilla.
-Smits also portrayed Elijah Strait in the NBC drama series Bluff City Law.
+He is best known for his roles as Attorney Victor Sifuentes on the legal drama L.A.
+Law, NYPD Detective Bobby Simone on the police drama NYPD Blue, Matt Santos on the political drama The West Wing and Bail Organa in the Star Wars franchise.
+He has also appeared as ADA Miguel Prado in Dexter, Nero Padilla in Sons of Anarchy and Elijah Strait in Bluff City Law, and appeared in the films Switch (1991), My Family (1995), The Jane Austen Book Club (2007), and In the Heights (2021).

 -